archethic-foundation/libgo/README.md

   - `tokenId` is the ID of the token to use

   #### AddRecipient(to)
-  Adds a recipient (for non UCO transfers, ie. smart contract interaction) to the `data.recipient` section of the transaction
+  Adds a recipient to call the smart contract's "transaction" action.
+  - `to` is the contract's address in hexadecimal

+  #### AddRecipientWithNamedAction(to, action, args)
+  Adds a recipient to call a specific smart contract's action.
+  - `to` is the contract's address in hexadecimal
+  - `action` is the name of the action
-  - `to` is the slice of bytes representing the transaction address (recipient)
+  - `args` is the list of arguments of the action

   #### Build(seed, index, curve, hashAlgo)
   Generates `address`, `timestamp`, `previousPublicKey`, `previousSignature` of the transaction and serialize it using a custom binary protocol.

   - `seed` is the slice of bytes representing the transaction chain seed to be able to derive and generate the keys
   - `index` is the number of transactions in the chain, to generate the actual and the next public key (see below the cryptography section)
   - `curve` is the elliptic curve to use for the key generation (can be "ED25519", "P256", "SECP256K1")
   - `hashAlgo` is the hash algorithm to use to generate the address (can be "SHA256", "SHA512", "SHA3_256", "SHA3_512", "BLAKE2B")

   ```go

   import(
     ...
     archethic "github.com/archethic-foundation/libgo"